Creating A New ArcGIS Web Map for High-Accuracy Field Data Collection

 Next you will choose your ArcGIS Online feature layer template.
 You can filter the available templates in ArcGIS Online by industry type (e.g., electric utilities, forestry, transportation) or you can enter a search term to find templates that are relevant to your project requirements.

-TIP: To determine if a template is suitable for your application, expand the Show details menu to see the layers, fields and tables contained in each template.
-Doing this will let you see if GNSS attributes are preconfigured in a template and allow you to choose templates that include these values when high-accuracy data collection is required or desired.
+TIP: To determine if a template is suitable for your application, click the “More details” button to see the layers, fields, and tables contained in each template.
+Doing this will let you see if GNSS attributes are preconfigured in a template and choose templates that include these values when high-accuracy data collection is required or desired.

 7. The “Proposed Water Design” template contains point and line layers (e.g., Proposed Water Hydrants, Proposed Water Mains).
 You can expand the layers by clicking the arrow next to it.
 A list of “Field” details will drop down so you can review the various attribute fields that are preconfigured for each layer.
 You will be required to enter information in these fields while collecting GNSS positions.